Stochastic Greedy Algorithms For Multiple Measurement Vectors: Distributed Compressive Sensing Application

-Therefore $f_i(X)$ satisfies the $\mathcal{D}$-restricted strong convexity with $\rho^+_k(i)={1+\delta_k}$. \end{proof} By Lemma~\ref{lem1}, Lemma~\ref{lem2} and the convergence analysis in Section~\ref{sec:convergence}, the contraction coefficient in the proposed algorithms depends on the coefficient in the RIP condition, whose infimum for some special type of matrices are available \cite{foucart2013mathematical}.
+By Lemma~\ref{lem1}, Lemma~\ref{lem2} and the convergence analysis in Section~\ref{sec:convergence}, the contraction coefficient in the proposed algorithms depends on the coefficient in the RIP condition, whose infimum for some special type of matrices are available \cite{foucart2013mathematical}.
+In addition, the convergence guarantees of all proposed algorithms in terms of the RIP constant for the distributed compressive sensing can be obtained by plugging the expression of $\rho^+_k$ and $\rho^-_k$ in the proofs of Lemmas \ref{lem1} and \ref{lem2} into $\kappa$, $\widehat{\kappa}$ and $\widetilde{\kappa}$ in Theorems \ref{thm1}, \ref{thm:SMVStoIHT}, \ref{thm2}, and \ref{thm:SMVStoGradMP}.